semgrep/semgrep-docs/docs/kb/semgrep-cloud-platform/missing-pr-comments.md

   - Rule management
 ---

-# Why am I not receiving PR or MR comments?
+# Why is my repository not receiving PR or MR comments?

 If you have configured Semgrep in CI and Semgrep Cloud Platform to create comments when a rule generates a finding in a PR or MR, but you are not seeing those comments, review the following possibilities.